Yousofkh/Yousofkh/README.md

 - 🔭 I’m currently Student at Faculty of Computer science & information system
 - 🌱 I’m currently learning Web Development
-- 🤔 I’m looking for an intern or a new job opportunity , this is MY RESUME .
+- 🤔 I’m looking for an intern or a new job opportunity , this is MY RESUME.
 - 💬 how to reach me : Yousefkh703@gmail.com
 - ⚡ Always learning new Things